GSA-TTS/identity-dev-docs/_pages/testing.md

 ### Personal information verification

 Login.gov collects and verifies personal information during the IAL2 proofing process.
 Login.gov only accepts social security numbers starting with “900” as being valid in the sandbox environment to prevent users from accidentally entering real personal information.
-This prefixed is used because it is not valid according to the [Social Security Administration](https://secure.ssa.gov/poms.nsf/lnx/0110201035).
+This prefix is used because it is not valid according to the [Social Security Administration](https://secure.ssa.gov/poms.nsf/lnx/0110201035).

 To simulate a failure, enter a social security number that does not start with “900”, such as “123-45-6789”.